IgorCATech/Workshop/lists exercise.md

-# Place an order on our online shop
+# Place an order on John's online shop

 To place an order on our online shop, follow these steps: